 - Gently massage the fluid out of the blister.
 Smooth the top of the blister down over the base of the blister so it can act as a natural ‘bandaid’.

 After this blister treatment, the blister should dry up in a few days and a crust will form.
 Let this crust peel off naturally.
 You can apply a petroleum jelly like Vaseline to the crust daily to soften it and help it heal.

 If your child has a blister caused by shoes, it can help to have your child wear open shoes, or shoes that don’t press on the blister.

-Blisters caused by other things might need specific treatment, like antibiotics for impetigo or antivirals for severe cold sores.
+Blisters caused by things other than friction might need specific treatment, like antibiotics for impetigo or antivirals for severe cold sores.

-Make sure your child wears shoes that are neither too tight nor too loose.
-If your child has new shoes, put sticking plaster on the back of her heels for the first week, until she ‘breaks in’ the shoes.
+To prevent blisters from shoes, make sure your child wears shoes that are neither too tight nor too loose.
+If your child has new shoes, put sticking plaster on the back of their heels for the first week, until they wear in the shoes.